BlueStamp-Engineering-2022/Yang_BSE_Project/index.md

 # Starter Project

-My First Project was a Ardrino Project which uses tilt sensors to activate a servo which spins to a 90 degree angle when the tilt sensor is activated.
-It was interesting as I learned how a tilt sensor worked and how it uses a conductive material to complete a curcit to send a signal
+My First Project was an Ardruno Project which uses tilt sensors to activate a servo which spins to a 90 degree angle when the tilt sensor is activated.
+It was interesting as I learned how a tilt sensor worked and how it uses a conductive material which moves bases on gravity to complete a curcit to sends a signal.
+I also breadedboarded and soldered.
+I also learn the documentation for the servo.

 [![First Milestone](https://i3.ytimg.com/vi/Dk8wo_IOyVo/maxresdefault.jpg)](https://www.youtube.com/watch?v=Dk8wo_IOyVo "Starter Project")